tjoyner/ofvioletsandlicorice/chapter8.md

 "I have a car here, around the corner.
 Rest on my arm."

 Daniel pulled away from the door frame, took her arm, and followed her.
-In a few meters they reached the car.
+In a few meters, they reached the car.
 She opened the door for him, and Daniel sank into the seat.

 <!-- Page 60 -->